umbrellio/gbot/README.md

     author: false                      # Tag author of PR or not (default - false)
     commenters: false                  # Tag thread commenters or not (default - false)
   diffs: false                         # Show changed lines count or not (default - false)
+  splitByReviewProgress: false         # Whether to split the requests into those completely without review and those that under review
 ```

 Groups in the config are [Gitlab project groups](https://docs.gitlab.com/ee/user/group/).
 You must specify the group or the project, or both.